instructor-ai/instructor/docs/index.md

     2. Use `genai.upload_file` to upload your file.
 If you've already uploaded the file, you can get it by using `genai.get_file`
     3. Pass in the file object as any normal user message

-    We also support passing in these as inline objects.
+    Secondly, we can also pass in a audio segment as a normal message as an inline object as shown below.
 Here's an example of how to do that with a audio segment snippet from the same recording.

     ```python
     import instructor